How To Calculate 3x Rent

 2. Identify Your Monthly Rent: This includes the base rent plus any additional fees like parking, pet rent, or amenities.
 Ensure you use the total monthly cost, not just the base rent amount.

 4. Compare Your Income and the Calculated Amount: Compare your gross monthly income (from Step 1) with the result from Step 3.
 If your gross monthly income is equal to or greater than the calculated amount, you likely meet the 3x rent rule.
-However, if your income is lower, it suggests a potential financial strain, prompting you to reconsider your housing options or budget.
+That said, if your income is lower, it suggests a potential financial strain, prompting you to reconsider your housing options or budget.

 Example: